AustinCGomez/Rootaccess.blog/about.md

 <div class="about-bio">
   <p>
-    By day I work in IT infrastructure — servers, networks, the whole stack.
+    By day I work in IT Help Desk.
     By night I run a homelab where I break things on purpose and write about what I learn.
   </p>
   <p>
     rootaccess.blog is where those notes live: practical guides, lessons learned the hard way, and honest write-ups on the tools I use every week.
-No sponsored posts, no fluff — just real IT work.
+No sponsored posts, no fluff — just real IT fun.
   </p>
 </div>